Electromagnetic Cascade Emission from Neutrino-Coincident Tidal Disruption Events: Summary and conclusions

 \section{Summary and conclusions}

 In this work, we have presented a comprehensive examination of the quasi-isotropic EM cascade emissions in TDE radiation zones in a fully time-dependent manner and investigated the interconnections between the neutrino and EM cascade counterparts.
-We have demonstrated that in the observer's frame, EM cascades can be measured in the X-ray to $\gamma$-ray ranges at the OUV peak time or exhibit a time delay depending on the $p\gamma$ optical thickness.
-For instance, if the system is $p\gamma$ optically thin, the peak of EM cascade emissions appears later than the OUV peak, and the time delay is approximately in the order of the $p\gamma$ interaction time scale, ranging from tenths to hundreds of days.
+We have demonstrated that in the observer's frame, EM cascades can be measured in the X-ray to $\gamma$-ray ranges at the OUV peak time or exhibit a time delay depending on the $p\gamma$ optical thickness. {For instance, if the $p\gamma$ system is optically thin and the luminosity of target photons reaches its maximum at a later time, the peak of EM cascade emission appears after the OUV peak.
+The resulting time delay is jointly determined by the timescale of $p\gamma$ interactions and the peak time of target photons, spanning from tens to hundreds of days.
+In cases where the target photon evolution with time is negligible, such as the M-IR scenario of AT2019dsg, the time delay can be solely attributed to the $p\gamma$ interaction time.}

 For AT2019dsg, an X-ray data point measured around 100 days after the OUV peak, which is potentially incompatible with the early exponential decay of the X-ray flux, can be described by the X-ray cascade emission in the M-IR scenario, suggesting that the EM cascade emissions could be detectable for Swift-XRT, XMM-Newton, and NICER.
 Additionally, we find that if no $\gamma$-ray from the TDEs is seen, the source parameters, such as the radii of the radiation zones and the maximum energies of injected protons, can be stringently constrained.
 Specifically, for AT2019dsg and AT2019fdr, the \emph{Fermi} $\gamma$-ray upper limits imply that the source may not be a very efficient neutrino emitter, and the radiation zone is likely $p\gamma$ optically thin, where the predicted neutrino event rate (i.e., 0.01-0.1 neutrino events per TDE) is consistent with the expected neutrino numbers from GFU searches \citep{2021NatAs...5..510S,2022PhRvL.128v1101R}.